junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - **do not give to children under 2 years old**

-**Epsom salts (magnesium sulfate)—as a laxative and for itching**
+**Epsom salts (magnesium sulfate), as a laxative and for itching**

 Often comes in white powder or crystals

 _Dosage for_ Epsom salts:

-As a mild laxative—mix the following amount of Epsom salts in a glass of water and drink (best taken on an empty stomach):
+As a mild laxative, mix the following amount of Epsom salts in a glass of water and drink (best taken on an empty stomach):

 - adults: 2 teaspoons